 IMPORTANT: Please fill out the attached SNAPPER Product Registration Card immediately and mail to: Snapper's Product Registration Center, P.O.
-Box 1379, McDonough, Georgia 30253 clogged air cleaner will:
+Box 1379, McDonough, Georgia 30253

 As the dirt particles are stopped, they build up and begin to clog the outside of the filter.
 This reduces the amount of air available to the engine and causes an over-rich fuel mixture which resuits in the following adverse effects: